zaphpa/zaphpa/doc.md

    you invoke the method, since these values can not be set once output is sent to the client.
 1. `$res->send($code, $format)` - sends current output buffer to the client and terminates response.

+## Accessors for Request/Response

+The request and response objects for the current HTTP process are passed to the callback function as arguments, but sometimes you need to access them from code much deeper in your codebase (e.g. models).
+To make this easy and avoid the necessity of extraneous passing around of $req and $res, Zaphpa provides two convenience static functions:

+    Zaphpa_Router::request() - returns $req
+    Zaphpa_Router::response() - returns $res

 ## Middleware